viveknarang/krama-AI/README.md

 | APIKey            | The API key that is sent by us  |

 <aside class="warning">
 You do not need to invoke login too often.
 Please include the token that you receive upon a successful login in your subsequent API calls until the token expires.
+You can keep a track of token expiry using the ValidForSeconds field in the response.
 </aside>

 ### HTTP Response